Why Choose Accelerated Massage Therapy Programs?

 Is there homework in an accelerated program?

 Some accelerated programs assign homework on a daily basis, but it’s our belief that it’s not an effective learning strategy to assign homework in an accelerated program because evenings are needed for rest and integration.
 When researching accelerated programs, one should ask how much homework is assigned.
-In our program, we assign 1 or 2 massage sessions on non-students each week, plus an occasional assignment to study ONE muscle or pathology for a class exercise several days later.
+In our program, we assign only 1 or 2 massage sessions on non-students each week, and only an occasional assignment to study ONE muscle or pathology for a class exercise several days later.
+We believe anything more than that reduces the quality of the educational experience.

 Is the quality of an accelerated program the same as a part-time program?